stanmaz/BBOalert/README.md

 - <b>Export All</b> : write all data the clipboard
 - <b>Export New</b> : write data related to tha manual alerts  to the clipboard
 - <b>Export Log</b> : write log data to the clipboard.
 Log data should be provided with a bug report related to unexpected bid explanation retrieved from the data
+- <b>Shortcuts</b> : enable button shortcuts

 You will find detailed information later in this text.

 ## How to use

-The data should be stored in a CSV-formatted text file.
+The data should be stored in a CSV-formatted text file (CSV = Comma-Separated Value).

 BBOalert uses the clipboard to read this file and to export eventual updates.

 BBOalert requires the BBO in split screen mode (Account + Settings + Split Screen).